supershaneski/openai-whisper/README.md

 ## The App

-Basically, the app will record just 5 seconds of audio, send it to the server, transcribe it and send the result back.
+Basically, the app will record continuous 5 seconds of audio, upload it to the server, transcribe it and send the result back.
+You can also play the uploaded audio file.
+In my machine, even using `tiny` model takes time to transcribe the audio.

+Please note that the uploaded files and transcribe output can easily increase in number inside the `upload` and `root` folder, respectively.

 As for the code itself, I used `class component` (I know, I know...) because I had a difficult time to access `state variables` using hooks when I was developing.
 I started using `functional component` but decided later on refactored it to `class component`.